-- Before purchase or loan, equipment and resources are checked to ensure that they are safe for the ages and stages of the children currently attending the Nursery. - The layout of play equipment allows adults and children to move safely and freely between activities. - All equipment is regularly checked for cleanliness and safety and any dangerous items are repaired or discarded. - All materials, including paint and glue, are non-toxic. - Sand is clean and suitable for children's play. - Physical play is constantly supervised. - Children are taught to handle and store tools safely. - Children who are sleeping are checked regularly (at least once every 10 minutes).
-We record how often sleeping babies are checked on Famly App. - Children learn about health, safety and personal hygiene through the activities we provide and the routines we follow. - Any faulty equipment is removed from use and repaired.
+- Before purchase or loan, equipment and resources are checked to ensure that they are safe for the ages and stages of the children currently attending the Nursery. - The layout of play equipment allows adults and children to move safely and freely between activities. - All equipment is regularly checked for cleanliness and safety and any dangerous items are repaired or discarded.

+- All materials, including paint and glue, are non-toxic. - Sand is clean and suitable for children's play. - Physical play is constantly supervised. - Children are taught to handle and store tools safely. - Children who are sleeping are checked regularly (at least once every 10 minutes), We record how often sleeping babies are checked on Famly App as well as recording it on a sleep chart on the wall in the Baby Room. - Children learn about health, safety and personal hygiene through the activities we provide and the routines we follow. - Any faulty equipment is removed from use and repaired.
 If it cannot be repaired, it is discarded.